 80% of customers believe that the experience a company provides is as important as their products or services.
 In fact, 57% of consumers have stopped doing business with a company and switched over to their competitors that provided a better experience.
 Hence, if you want to build customer relationships that last, you simply cannot afford to provide a less-than-average experience.

 One of the best ways to build customer relationships is to offer excellent service and support to your customers.
 Train your support staff to personalize their interactions with your customers, and install robust ticketing helpdesk software like Zendesk or Freshdesk that help you keep better track of customer queries and support requests.

-To improve things further, the ticketing system could be integrated with your CRM system to enhance the process of delivering customer experiences.
+To improve things further, the ticketing system could be integrated with CRM systems like WPERP to enhance the process of delivering customer experiences.
 Addressing a customer by their name and having the complete details of their past purchases or support requests can help support agents customize the experience for each customer.